-- 6. The instrument appointing a proxy or proxies, duly executed, must be submitted to the Company in the following manner: - (a) If submitted by post, be lodged at the Company's Share Registrar, 30 Cecil Street, #19-08 Prudential Tower Singapore 049712 - (b) If submitted electronically, be submitted via email to shareregistry@incorp.asia
+- 6. The instrument appointing a proxy or proxies, duly executed, must be submitted to the Company in the following manner: - (a) If submitted by post, be lodged at the Company's Share Registrar, 36 Robinson Road, #20-01 City House, Singapore 068877 - (b) If submitted electronically, be submitted via email to shareregistry@incorp.asia

-In either case, by 10.30 a.m. on 22 April 2024, being no later than 48 hours before the time set for the AGM.
+In either case, by 2.30 p.m. on 22 April 2025, being no later than 48 hours before the time set for the AGM.

-- 7. The Chairman of the AGM, as proxy, need not be a member of the Company. - 8.
-Members submit questions related to the resolutions to be tabled for approval at the AGM in advance of the AGM in the following manner by 5.00 p.m. on 17 April 2024: - (a) by email to shareregistry@incorp.asia - (b) by post to the registered office of the Company's Share Registrar at 30 Cecil Street, #19-08 Prudential Tower Singapore 049712
+- The Chairman of the AGM, as proxy, need not be a member of the Company. - 8.
+Members submit questions related to the resolutions to be tabled for approval at the AGM in advance of the AGM in the following manner by 5.00 p.m. on 17 April 2025: - (a) by email to shareregistry@incorp.asia

+(b) by post to the registered office of the Company's Share Registrar at 36 Robinson Road, #20-01 City House, Singapore 068877

-The Company will endeavour to address all substantial and relevant questions submitted prior to the AGM by publishing the responses to such questions on the Company's corporate website and on SGXNet by 19 April 2024 after trading hours.
+The Company will endeavour to address all substantial and relevant questions submitted prior to the AGM by publishing the responses to such questions on the Company's corporate website and on SGXNet by 19 April 2025 after trading hours.

-9. The Company will, within one (1) month after the date of the AGM, publish the minutes of the AGM, together with responses to subsequent clarifications sought or follow-up questions raised by shareholders in respect of substantial and relevant matters on SGXNet and the Company'swebsite.
+9. The Company will, within one (1) month after the date of the AGM, publish the minutes of the AGM, together with responses to subsequent clarifications sought or follow-up questions raised by shareholders in respect of substantial and relevant matters on SGXNet and the Company's website.